wavingtide/programming-knowledge-hub/programming-language/python/poetry.md

 ```
 This will generate a `poetry.lock` file.

-**If `poetry.lock` file exists**, running `poetry install` will return warning and fail to update the dependency.
+**If `poetry.lock` file exists**, update the `poetry.lock` file before running `poetry install`.
+Else, it will return warning and fail to update the dependency.
 ```bash
 Warning: poetry.lock is not consistent with pyproject.toml.
 You may be getting improper dependencies.
 Run `poetry lock [--no-update]` to fix it.
 ```
-Therefore, you should run
+Run
 ``` bash
 poetry lock --no-update
 poetry install
 ```
-`poetry lock` will add the new dependencies into the `poetry.lock` based on the `pyproject.toml` file. `--no-update` will keep the existing dependencies version constant.
+`poetry lock` adds the new dependencies into the `poetry.lock` based on the `pyproject.toml` file. `--no-update` will keep the existing dependencies version constant.

 #### Method 3: If you cloning an existing project that use Poetry files
 Run